Battle of Bentonville: Battle

 At 3 pm, Confederate infantry from the Army of Tennessee launched an attack and drove the Union left flank back in confusion, nearly capturing Carlin in the process and overrunning the 14th Army Corps field hospital.
 Confederates under Maj.
 Gen. D.H.
 Hill filled the vacuum left by the retreating Federals and began enfilading the Union troops remaining along the front.
 Morgan's division was nearly surrounded and was being attacked from three sides, but the Confederate attacks were uncoordinated and therefore unsuccessful in driving them from the position.
 Hardee, using Taliaferro's division and Bate's corps from the Army of Tennessee, attacked the Union positions near the Harper house but were repulsed after multiple assaults.
 McLaws arrived after Taliaferro and Bate were repulsed.
 He attacked, but was repulsed as well.
 After a heated engagement, Union reinforcements arrived and checked Hill's assault.
 Fighting continued after nightfall as the Confederates tried without success to drive back the Union line.
 About midnight, the Confederates withdrew to their original positions and started entrenching.

 Slocum had called for aid from Sherman during the afternoon attacks, and Howard's wing arrived on the field late on the afternoon of March 20, deploying on Slocum's right flank and extending the Union line towards Mill Creek.
 Johnston responded to Howard's arrival by pulling back Hoke's division so it ran at a right angle to Stewart's left flank, and deployed one of Hardee's divisions on Hoke's left.
 Confederate cavalry protected the Confederate flank to Mill Creek in a weak skirmish line.
 Only light skirmishing occurred on this day.
 Johnston remained on the field, claiming that he stayed to remove his wounded, but perhaps also in hope of enticing Sherman to attack again, as had happened at Kennesaw Mountain.

 On March 21, Union Maj.
 Gen. Joseph A. Mower, commanding the division on the Union right flank, requested permission from his corps commander to launch a "little reconnaissance" to his front, which was granted.
 Mower instead launched an attack with two brigades on the Confederate left flank, which was defending Mill Creek Bridge.
 Mower's men managed to come within 1 mi of the crossing before Sherman peremptorily ordered them to pull back.
 In his memoirs, Sherman admitted that this was a mistake and that he missed an opportunity to end the campaign then and there, perhaps capturing Johnston's army entirely.
 Among the Confederate casualties was Hardee's 16-year-old son, Willie.
 Hardee had reluctantly allowed his son to attach himself to the 8th Texas Cavalry just hours before Mower's attack.
-Another notable loss was the twenty-three year old Lieutenant Colonel of the 5th Cavalry Battalion, which had been fighting dismounted since the fall of 1864.
-Sample was killed by an artillery fragmentation, having sustained his 9th and last wound during the war.